Areas and suburbs in Istanbul

 Located in the Sarıyer district, these neighbourhoods are further north along the Bosphorus shore but are no less exclusive.
 There are large waterfront villas, pretty tree-lined streets, cafés and beautiful views.
 Most waterfront housing is not available for rent and, if it is, it will be very expensive.
 However, there are several housing complexes in the hills above the coastal road with panoramic views of the Bosphorus.

-Suburbs on the European side
+Suburbs on the European side of Istanbul

 Kemerburgaz is a 20- to 30-minute drive northwest of central Istanbul.
 Although the area has recently undergone a lot of development, it is still quiet and lush with leafy green foliage.
 Decent hospitals, supermarkets and shops can also be found in the area.